 Hungary’s banking sector: Facts & Figures

-The stability and performance of the Hungarian economy has improved significantly in recent years.
-In 2017 the country’s GDP growth was at 4%.
-Among production components of the GDP, the private service sectors and manufacturing industry were the major contributors but the construction industry also expanded quickly.
-Regarding the components of use, domestic consumption became the main driver, supported by wage and employment ratio increases.
-Capital formation also contributed much to the good performance and although domestic consumption strongly increases imports, net exports were still an important factor.
+The stability and performance of the Hungarian economy have improved significantly in recent years.
+In 2019 the country’s GDP growth was 4.9%.
+Among production components of the GDP, the private service sectors and manufacturing industry were the major contributors but the construction industry has also expanded quickly.
+Regarding the components of use, domestic consumption became the main driver, supported by wage and employment increases.
+Capital formation also contributed to the good performance and although domestic consumption strongly increases imports, net exports were still an important factor.
 The economy is close to full employment and a structural lack of skilled labour force, both in terms of specific industries and geographical areas, is an issue.

-The surplus on balance of payments, the controlled central budget deficit, decreasing state debt, foreign exposures among state and private debts moderated further the financial vulnerability of the country, and in addition to the efficient use of EU structural funds, it opened up some room for the government for fiscal stimuli, such as providing extensive home creation allowances.
+The surplus on balance of payments, the controlled central budget deficit, decreasing state debt and foreign exposures among state and private debts reduced the financial vulnerability of the country.
+In addition to the efficient use of EU structural funds, it opened up some room for the government for fiscal stimuli, such as providing extensive home creation and family support allowances.

 The penetration of banking had slightly decreased by the end of 2019 especially due to the relatively high GDP growth rate.
-The sector’s total assets were 95.2% of the annual GDP of which 49.5% was kept by the top five banks.
+The sector’s total assets were 92.6% of the annual GDP of which 61% were held by the top five banks.

-The Hungarian banking sector consists of 69 institutions.
-Among them are 26 commercial banks, nine foreign bank branches, five mortgage banks, four building societies, and three specialised banks.
+The Hungarian banking sector consists of 41 institutions.
+Among them are 21 commercial banks, eight foreign bank branches, five mortgage banks, four building societies, and three specialised banks.
 The year 2019 was that of the cooperative sector’s final consolidation, including the related commercial banks.
 At end of April, three banks and a cooperative merged, while at end of October this new entity merged with another commercial bank and 11 saving cooperatives.

-At the end of 2017, 50.5% of the banking sector’s shareholding was kept by domestic entities with almost two-thirds of that in the hands of the state.
+At the end of 2019, 58,6% of the banking sector was controlled by local entities with almost one-seventh of that in the hands of the State.

-One-third of the banking sector’s total loan portfolio is provided to non-financial corporates, one-third to households and organisations closely linked to households and one-sixth to the foreign sector (half of it to foreign corporate sector).
-In 2017, corporate lending grew at a rate unseen since the crisis, expanding by more than 13% in annual terms, while retail lending almost stagnated with an increase slightly over 1%.
+45% of the banking sector’s total loan portfolio is provided to non-financial corporates, 30% to households and organisations closely linked to households, and 14% to the foreign sector (of which two thirds to foreign corporate sector).
+In 2019, retail lending grew at a rate unseen since the crisis, expanding by over 15% in annual terms, corporate lending lagged behind a bit with an increase of 8%.

-The deposit value of the banking sector remarkably increased in 2017 (by 7.7%) in total, each major sector (local state, corporate and household as well as foreign) contributed positively.
+The deposit value of the banking sector – excluding interbank transactions – remarkably increased in 2019, by 9.0% in total, corporate and household contributed positively, altogether by 8.2%.

 The capital position of the Hungarian banking sector – including OTP group’s foreign affiliates – is stable.
-The Tier 1 capital adequacy ratio (CAR) is over 18%, while the total CAR is a bit over 20%.
+The CET 1 capital adequacy ratio (CAR) is almost 15%, while the total CAR is almost 17%.